Location: Wellesley Hills, MA Category: Full-Time Staff Posted On: Thu Oct 31 2019 Job Description:

 All employees of MassBay are expected to work collegially and collaboratively within a community that values and celebrates diversity.

-Applicants must have at least (A) two years of full-time, or equivalent part-time, professional experience in payroll, accounting or auditing, or (B) any equivalent combination of the required experience and the substitutions below.
+Applicants must have at least (A) three years of full-time, or equivalent part-time, professional experience in electronic data processing, of which (B) at least one year must have been in work in which the major duties included computer systems analysis, or (C) any equivalent combination of the required experience and the substitutions below.

-I. An Associate's degree with a major in accounting, business administration or business management may be substituted for a maximum of one year of the required experience.*
+I. An Associate's degree with a major in the field of data processing or computer programming may be substituted for a maximum of one year of the required (A) experience.*

 II.
-A Bachelor's or higher degree with a major in accounting, business administration or business management may be substituted for the required experience.*
+A Bachelor's or higher degree with a major in the field of data processing or computer and/or information science may be substituted for a maximum of two years of the required (A) experience.*

-Salary Range: AFSCME Unit I, Grade 16, Step 1 $46,790.38 annually.
+Salary Range: AFSCME Unit 1, Grade 21 Step 1: $62,132 annually.
 Appointments from outside the bargaining unit begin at Step 1 of the range.

 Source of Funding: State Appropriation

 Massachusetts Bay Community College is an affirmative action/equal opportunity employer and does not discriminate on the basis of race, color, national origin, sex, disability, religion, age, veteran or military status, genetic information, gender identity, or sexual orientation in its programs and activities as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, and other applicable statutes and college policies.
 The College prohibits sexual harassment, including sexual violence.
-Inquiries or complaints concerning discrimination, harassment, retaliation, or sexual violence shall be referred to the College's Affirmative Action and/or Title IX Coordinator (Lisa MacDonald: email@example.com or (781) 239-3147), the Massachusetts Commission against Discrimination, the Equal Employment Opportunities Commission or the United States Department of Education's Office for Civil Rights.
+Inquiries or complaints concerning discrimination, harassment, retaliation, or sexual violence shall be referred to the College's for Affirmative Action and/or Title IX Coordinator (Lisa MacDonald, Director of Equity Compliance, email@example.com or (781) 239-3147), the Massachusetts Commission Against Discrimination, the Equal Employment Opportunities Commission or the United States Department of Education's Office for Civil Rights.